samestep/npc/README.md

 There are a couple caveats to this, though:

-- Currently `npc` only looks for flake inputs matching that look like `github:NixOS/nixpkgs` optionally followed by some branch name, and ignores other possible ways of specifying Nixpkgs.
+- Currently `npc` only looks for flake inputs that look like `github:NixOS/nixpkgs` optionally followed by some branch name, and ignores other possible ways of specifying Nixpkgs.
 If your flake refers to the Nixpkgs repo in a different way that you'd like `npc` to support, please [let me know](CONTRIBUTING.md)!

 - If your `flake.lock` file has multiple independent versions of Nixpkgs, even if they happen to currently point to the same commit, `npc` will not automatically choose one; you'll need to explicitly choose one yourself via the `--input` flag: